Happy Father's Day- Stick Figure Cake

 We also have Stick Figure Couple Cake for Valentine's Day or Anniversaries! ;0) Can you tell that we love stick figures themes?
 So cute!

-Thanks so much for stopping by!
-We hope that you enjoyed the tutorial.
-If you give this cake a try, we would love for you to leave a comment and photo below!
+Make sure to check out our roundup of favorite cake recipe ideas for Father's Day!
+Thanks so much for stopping by.
+If you give this cake a try, we would love for you to share a photo in the comments below.

 Leave a Reply